ayeganyan/communa/README.md

 # Communa

-Communa is backend REST API used to making communities, book parking lots and etc
+Communa is backend REST API used to make communities, book parking lots, etc

 ### Getting started with Docker
 ```sh